-Given the fiscal constraints of transportation funding, performance-based planning can help identify the best cost-effective projects to so the investment decisions in our transportation system will be allocated to the highest priorities of the Transit Asset Management (TAM) program.
-As a result, the projects programmed in the RTP 2045 are expected to support and contribute towards achieving the TAM performance targets.
+Given the fiscal constraints of transportation funding, performance-based planning can help identify the best cost-effective projects to so the investment decisions in our transportation system will be allocated to the highest priorities of the Transit Asset Management (TAM) Program and the Public Transportation Agency Safety Plans (PTASP).
+As a result, the projects programmed in the RTP 2045 are expected to support and contribute towards achieving the TAM and PTASP performance targets.